dotnet/docs/docs/core/tools/custom-templates.md

 ---
-title: Create custom templates for dotnet new | Microsoft Docs
+title: Custom templates for dotnet new | Microsoft Docs
 description: This topic shows you how to create custom templates for any type of .NET project or files.
 keywords: dotnet new, CLI, CLI command, .NET Core, template, templating
 author: guardrex